codefresh-io/docs.codefresh.io/_docs/integrations/google-marketplace.md

 {% endraw %}
 {% endhighlight %}

-Once the command is finished you can visit the [Codefresh Kubernetes dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/manage-kubernetes/) and you will see your Google cloud cluster already configured.
+Once the command is finished you can visit the [Codefresh Kubernetes dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/manage-kubernetes/) and you will see your Google Cloud cluster already configured.

 {% include image.html
 lightbox="true"